Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/write-connector.md

 ## Development process

-TBD for Connector projects, but a general outline could be:
+Exact details TBD for connector projects, but a general outline would be:

 - Use a git repository on [Koppeltaal organization on GitHub]
 - Release management